noborus/ov/README.md

 `ov` can also be used as a git pager.

-Set the pager in ~ / .gitconfig.
+Set the pager in ~/.gitconfig.

 ```ini
 [core]